npisciotti1/ap-testing-instructions/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Welcome to the AP Testing challenge - this is a simple way to see how you write code and consume a simple endpoint.
+Welcome to the AP Testing challenge - this is a simple way to see how you write code.
 This challenge will help us see you demonstrate the following:

   - Your basic coding practice
-  - Can you consume an endpoint given some credentials
+  - Hit an endpoint given some credentials
-  - Can you use a web response to do something meaningful
+  - Use a web response to do something meaningful

 ### First Step!
 This is your initial setup for the challenge so go ahead and do the following:

   - Create three files: "index.html", "style.css", "action.js"
   - Link your files together within your basic html document (nothing crazy yet).
-  - We're gonna set this aside for a moment and get to the next part.

-### Challenge #1 (AP Secret)
+### Challenge #1 (Basic Auth)

-You'll be consuming and creating many endpoints here at Aesthetics Pro, so we'd like to see how you handle getting some data.
+You'll be using/creating many endpoints here at Aesthetics Pro, so we'd like to see how you handle getting some data.
 This challenge will see how you handle credentials when writing a GET request to a given endpoint.

 -First, within your action.js file, create a function that hits the following endpoint: